-- a) An inquiry must be completed within sixty (60) calendar days of its initiation unless circumstances warrant a longer period.
+a) An inquiry must be completed within sixty-fifty (6050) calendar business days of its initiation unless circumstances warrant a longer period.
 A written report shall be prepared that documents the evidence received, including summaries of interviews, and the conclusions reached.
 The individuals against whom the allegation was made shall be given a copy of the report of inquiry.
 If they comment on this report, their comments will be made part of the record.
-If the inquiry takes longer than sixty (60) calendar days, the record of the inquiry shall include documentation of the reasons for exceeding the sixty-day period. - b) The privacy of those who have reported apparent misconduct will be protected to the fullest extent possible. - c) The affected individuals will receive confidential treatment to the fullest extent possible; they are also entitled to a prompt and thorough inquiry, and they will have an opportunity to comment on allegations and the findings of the inquiry. - d) If it is determined that an investigation is not warranted, records will be maintained in sufficient detail to permit subsequent assessment of that determination.
+If the inquiry takes longer than sixty-fifty (6050) calendar business days, the record of

+- b) The privacy of those who have reported apparent misconduct will be protected to the fullest extent possible. - c) The affected individuals will receive confidential treatment to the fullest extent possible; they are also entitled to a prompt and thorough inquiry, and they will have an opportunity to comment on allegations and the findings of the inquiry. - d) If it is determined that an investigation is not warranted, records will be maintained in sufficient detail to permit subsequent assessment of that determination.
 Such records will be kept in a secure manner for a period of at least three (3) years after the termination of the inquiry, and shall, upon request and where relevant, be provided to authorized personnel. - e) A decision on whether to proceed to a formal investigation shall be made by the vice president for research.
 If an investigation is deemed unwarranted, the vice president for research will take steps to protect the party or parties who made the allegation, and the individual(s) charged with misconduct.
-Also, the vice president for research will take steps to repair any damage done to the reputation of individuals falsely accused.

-f) In case of apparent false and malicious accusations, an inquiry will be initiated (as noted under 1.a.) of the accuser(s).
+Also, the vice president for research will take steps to repair any damage done to the reputation of individuals falsely accused. - f) In case of apparent false and malicious accusations, an inquiry will be initiated (as noted under 1.a.) of the accuser(s).